BenjaminAdelaide/DNAMeth_Microarray_Tutorial/Tutorial.md

 ```
 library(IlluminaHumanMethylation450k.db)
 ```
 The ```IlluminaHumanMethylation450k.db``` package contains annotation information.
-For this tutorial we are going to annotate for the chromosomes, co-ordinates and genes, which can be extracted as shown below.
+For this tutorial we are going to annotate for chromosomes, co-ordinates and genes, which can be extracted as shown below.
+However, ```IlluminaHumanMethylation450k.db``` contains other annotation information which may be of interest.

-Chromosomes
+Extract the chromosome data
 ```
 chromosomes <- as.list(IlluminaHumanMethylation450kCHR)
 chromosomes <- data.frame(unlist(chromosomes))
 colnames(chromosomes) <- 'CHR'
 ```
-Co-ordinates
+Extract the co-ordinates
 ```
 location <- as.list(IlluminaHumanMethylation450kCPGCOORDINATE)
 location <- data.frame(unlist(location))
 colnames(location) <- 'Co_ordinate'
 ```
-Genes
+Extract the genes
 ```
 symbol <- as.list(IlluminaHumanMethylation450kSYMBOL)
 symbol <- data.frame(unlist(symbol))
 colnames(symbol) <- 'ID'
 ```
-We can match the row names or probes in each file to annotate the differentially methylated CpG sites
+We can match the row names or probes in each file to annotate the differentially methylated CpG sites.
 ```
 top$Chr <- chromosomes$CHR[match(row.names(top), row.names(chromosomes))]
 top$Position <- location$Co_ordinate[match(row.names(top), row.names(location))]
 top$Gene <- symbol$ID[match(row.names(top), row.names(symbol))]
 ```
-To finish we can create an excel file with our list of differentially methylated CpG sites.
+To finish we can create an excel file with our top 50 differentially methylated CpG sites.
 ```
 write.csv(top, file = 'Diff_meth.csv')
 ```